hibernate/hibernate-validator/README.md

 ## Build from Source

 You can build Hibernate Validator from source by cloning the git repository git://github.com/hibernate/hibernate-validator.git.
-You will also need a JDK 6 or 7 and a Maven 3.
+You will also need a JDK 6 or 7 and Maven 3.
 With these prerequisites in place you can compile the source via

     mvn clean install -s settings-example.xml